The-Huginn/ISA-DNS-tunneling/readme.md

 * server does not allow normal dns communication
 * sender creates 2 processes where one logs return actions from the server.
 Because of this the shutdown of sender takes additional time to log incoming messages.
 * sender after every TCP packet sent (usually TCP_MTU bytes) sleeps for one second.

+### Final notes
+* Last update was 8.10.
+I hope no updated interfaces or assignments from this date :)